Soft Brioche Cinnamon Rolls

 Vanilla Cream Cheese Icing

-• 60 g cream cheese, at room temperature
+• 60 g cream cheese room temperature

 • 150 g confectioners sugar